Abk-wgg/RenderingAutomation/README.md

-repo for jsz automation of Adobe Photoshop
+repo for jsx automation of Adobe Photoshop